easysql/easy_sql/docs/easy_sql/syntax.md

 And the declarative way (standard SQL) suggests the opposite, which says, all logic should be defined first and then be executed in one final action.

 The major task of designing the imperative structure is to introduce a way to execute SQL step by step.
-If we look at Spark DataFrame API, we could found that it works in an imperative way.
+If we look at Spark DataFrame API, we could find that it works in an imperative way.
 For example, we can assign a DataFrame to some variable, then do something about the variable, then transform the variable and assign it to another variable.

 In Easy SQL, a simple syntax is introduced as SQL comment, which is `target=` and `-- target=SOME_TARGET` in Easy SQL.